jimmyocto/lookerbot/README.md

 # Lookerbot

+### Octopart notes

+Lookerbot is deployed as an ElasticBeanstalk app and it is hosted as http://lookerbot.octopart.net/

+### What is Lookerbot?

 Lookerbot integrates [Slack](https://slack.com) and [Looker](https://looker.com) to put all your data at your fingertips.

 With Lookerbot, everyone in your company can easily share data and answer questions instantly.
 Lookerbot can answer questions, send alerts, and more!